Is financial success a question of willpower?

 What is willpower?

 Willpower is something that has been the subject of many research studies.
-“Will” is our ability to make a conscious choices and “willpower” is our ability to exercise those conscious choices.
+“Will” is our ability to make a conscious choice and “willpower” is our ability to exercise those conscious choices.
 Willpower and self-control are closely linked; the better we are at exercising self-control, the stronger our willpower is likely to be.
 Children who demonstrate strong self-control tend to achieve more academic success, have better health and stronger relationships as adults.
 This suggests that perhaps helping our children to develop good self-control is just as important as teaching them to save.